Autodesk-Forge/forge-api-nodejs-client/README.md

 ### Authentication

 This SDK comes with an [OAuth2](https://developer.autodesk.com/en/docs/oauth/v2/overview/) client that allows you to retrieve 2-legged and 3-legged tokens.
 It also enables you to refresh 3-legged tokens.
-The tutorial uses 2-legged and 3-legged tokens for calling different Data Management endpoints.
+The tutorial uses both 2-legged and 3-legged tokens for calling different Data Management endpoints.

 #### 2-Legged Token

-This type of token is given directly to the application without the user's consent.
+This type of token is given directly to the application.
 To get a 2-legged token run the following code:

 ``` JavaScript